jamfire/docker-wordpress-nginx/wordpress/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.5.10 - May 17, 2022 =
+* Improvement: Improved scan support for sites with non-standard directory structures
+* Improvement: Increased accuracy of executable PHP upload detection
+* Improvement: Addressed various deprecation notices with PHP 8.1
+* Improvement: Improved handling of invalidated license keys
+* Fix: Corrected lost password redirect URL when used with WooCommerce
+* Fix: Prevented errors when live traffic data exceeds database column length
+* Fix: Prevented bulk password resets from locking out admins
+* Fix: Corrected issue that prevented saving country blocking settings in certain cases
+* Change: Updated copyright information

+= 7.5.9 - March 22, 2022 =
+* Improvement: Updated GeoIP database
+* Improvement: Removed blocking data update logic in order to reduce timeouts
+* Improvement: Increased timeout value for API calls in order to reduce timeouts
+* Improvement: Clarified notification count on Wordfence menu
+* Improvement: Improved scan compatibility with WooCommerce
+* Improvement: Added messaging when application passwords are disabled
+* Fix: Prevented warnings and errors when constants are defined based on the value of other constants in wp-config.php
+* Fix: Corrected redundant escaping that prevented viewing or repairing files in scan results

+= 7.5.8 - February 1, 2022 =
+* Launch of Wordfence Care and Wordfence Response

 = 7.5.7 - November 22, 2021 =
 * Improvement: Made preliminary changes for compatibility with PHP 8.1